Externsteine

 The formation is a tor consisting of several tall, narrow columns of rock which rise abruptly from the surrounding wooded hills.
+The Hermannsweg, a long-distance hiking trail, passes through the formation.

 In a popular tradition going back to an idea proposed to Hermann Hamelmann in 1564, the Externsteine are identified as a sacred site of the pagan Saxons, and the location of the Irminsul idol reportedly destroyed by Charlemagne; there is however no archaeological evidence that would confirm the site's use during the relevant period.

 The stones were used as the site of a hermitage in the Middle Ages, and by at least the high medieval period were the site of a Christian chapel.
 The Externsteine relief is a medieval depiction of the Descent from the Cross.
 It remains controversial whether the site was already used for Christian worship in the 8th to early 10th centuries.